 The integration of nurse prescribing: Case studies in primary and secondary care.
 2009.
 Supervisors Professor Veronica James and Dr Steven Timmons.2009

-Medically supervised practice of non medical prescribing students
+Practice learning of non medical prescribing students

 Consultation, decision making and competence of non medical prescribers